deepmodeling/deepmd-kit/doc/train/multi-task-training-pt.md

 :linenos:
 ```

-## Finetune from the pretrained multi-task model
+## Finetune from the pre-trained multi-task model

 To finetune based on the checkpoint `model.pt` after the multi-task pre-training is completed,
 users can refer to [this section](./finetuning.md#fine-tuning-from-a-multi-task-pre-trained-model).